dronzal/ASAP/README.md

 This feature predict a background mask of the input image.

 #### Disclaimer.
 All credits to [Anilsathyan7](https://github.com/anilsathyan7/Portrait-Segmentation) to explain this technique verry well, and share us his repository.
+Special thanks!

 #### Research.
 Background masking, is in fact a segmentation technique.